When you are ready to post a job, simply head over to your dashboard and click "Post A Job"

-- Enter the Job Title and select the relevant Job Type, Contract, Location, Job Level, Currency and Salary.
+- Enter the Job Title and select the relevant Job Type, Contract, Location, Job Level and Currency.

 - Keep it simple - avoid using large blocks of text, company jargon or confusing job titles.
 Always go with Marketing Executive instead of Marketing Ninja.

 - We recommend displaying a salary range.
 Jobs with a salary range receive on average 28% more applications.
 More importantly, salary helps candidates to determine their own suitability to a role, leading to more relevant applications.